Street and Bridge Maintenance Branch

 Right-of-Way mowing is conducted once per year; locations and approximate mowing months are identified in the map legend.
 (Mowing Map) Off-Road Ditch mowing is conducted semi-annually; locations and approximate mowing months are listed (Off-Road Ditch Mowing schedule).

-Please click here to learn how street assessments are performed and to view the current street assessment.
+Visit our Street Surface Assessment Vehicle page to learn how street assessments are performed and view the current street assessment.

 Remember to Call 3-1-1 Service Request for pavement questions or to report a pavement or pothole problem.